kalifadan/GOProteinGNN/README.md

 ### Dan Kalifa, Uriel Singer and Kira Radinsky

-#### In Proceedings of the 31th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '25), August 25-29, 2025.
+#### In Proceedings of the 31th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '25), August 3-7, 2025, Toronto, ON, Canada.

 > **Abstract:** Proteins play a vital role in biological processes and are indispensable for living organisms.
 Accurate representation of proteins is crucial, especially in drug development.
 Recently, there has been a notable increase in interest in utilizing machine learning and deep learning techniques for unsupervised learning of protein representations.